Holiday Decorating Ideas for Small Spaces

 Editor's Tip: Don't want to show off real gifts just yet?
 Get the same look by wrapping empty shoeboxes.

 Your railings can add to your holiday decor, too.
 Take a run-of-the-mill garland to new heights with a string of beautiful felted flowers, then hang the garland from your banister.
 Use a 2-inch scallop-edge paper punch to make the flowers, layering different colors for depth.
 Then, use a needle and clear plastic thread to string them together.
 Use twist ties to attach them to your garland.
+Do the same on balcony railings to add Christmas decorations to any available space.

 Deck the halls!
 It's simple to make the most of your mantel with these quick and easy decorating tips.
+Decorating the mantle is an easy way to display small Christmas decoratings without taking up floor space.

 You already have coat hooks, so why not dress them up?
 Hanging winter-theme items, like a warm wool scarf, sleigh bells, and a greenery wreath, from each hook takes them from functional to festive.